Max-Coin/maxcoin/README.md

 Modifications to the RPC API
 + verifymessage <maxcoinaddress> <publickey> <signature> <message>

-Forked from Bitcoin reference wallet 0.8.5
+Forked from Bitcoin reference wallet 0.8.5 and Blakecoin

 License
 ------